 of August 24, 1814, British troops entered a largely abandoned Washington and set fire to many government buildings, including

-the Capitol.
 In October 1775, at the start of the American

 Revolutionary War, Madison was commissioned as the colonel of the Orange County militia.
 The steel engraved signature of the fourth President of the United States.